GesJeremie/Gotham-documentation/README.md

 ## Controllers

-As we you see in the **routes** part, a controller is associated to one or more routes.
+As we saw in the **routes** part, a controller is associated to one or more routes.
 The structure of a basic controller is like this :

 ```coffeescript
 # require gotham